-Sound Transmission Coefficient
+Sound Transmission Class

 Using the STC code is simple math.
 If one room is producing loud stereo music with levels exceeding 100 decibels, and the dividing surface assembly to the adjoining room held an STC rating of 55, one could reasonably expect the dB level from that music in the adjoining room to carry a reading of 45.
-In a laboratory setting, this result can be measured in a vacuum.
+In a laboratory setting, this result can be measured in complete isolation.
 In a field test, this result will decay due to leakage, vibrations, and other sound sources that will combine to alter the results.

 As we outline in our course on Transmission Loss, and illustrate in our Walls section of our Applications Guide, this standard wall configuration can be upgraded with a sound barrier treatment to trigger a much stronger STC value.
 As sound waves transmit structurally through the common set of studs pictured above, we trigger an increase in the STC rating by disconnecting the common structure and lining the wall with more density.
 This sound isolation process will force the sound wave to collapse inside the wall.
-The disconnection comes in the form of a variety of different framing techniques used for new or existing walls.
+The disconnection comes in the form of a variety of different framing techniques or resilient sound isolation clips used for new or existing walls.
 The density comes in the form of a thin layer of mass-loaded vinyl called dB-Bloc.
 This combination illustrated below can trigger STC values of 60+.